SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Challenging Examples from More Benchmarks

 \section{Challenging Examples from More Benchmarks}

 We further compare the performance of our workflow against baseline methods on selected challenging examples.
 A challenging example is an example where all baseline methods fail.
 We select challenging examples from the Emu Edit and MagicBrush test sets.
-For the Emu Edit test set, the baseline methods are Emu Edit, IP2P, MagicBrush, and UltraEdit (\cref{fig:challenging-emuedit-first-half} and \cref{fig:challenging-emuedit-second-half}).
-For the MagicBrush test set, the baseline methods are Reference (the best DALL·E 2 generations), IP2P, MagicBrush, and UltraEdit (\cref{fig:challenging-magicbrush-first-half} and \cref{fig:challenging-magicbrush-second-half}).
+For the Emu Edit test set, the baseline methods are Emu Edit, IP2P, MagicBrush, UltraEdit, Doubao SeedEdit, Gemini 2.0 Flash, and GPT-4o (\cref{fig:challenging-emuedit-first-half} and \cref{fig:challenging-emuedit-second-half}).
+For the MagicBrush test set, the baseline methods are Reference (the best DALL·E 2 generations), IP2P, MagicBrush, UltraEdit, Doubao SeedEdit, Gemini 2.0 Flash, and GPT-4o (\cref{fig:challenging-magicbrush-first-half} and \cref{fig:challenging-magicbrush-second-half}).
 After we exclude the style change task, both test sets cover 7 different editing categories, as reported in the original papers.
 We select 2 challenging examples from each category, totaling 14 for each test set.
-Our workflow succeeds on all challenging examples.
-Our workflow also outperforms SeedEdit from Doubao AI on these examples.
-The authors translate the original prompts into Chinese when using SeedEdit.
+We translate the original prompts into Chinese when using Doubao SeedEdit.

+Our workflow qualitatively outperforms strong baselines including Doubao SeedEdit, Gemini 2.0 Flash, and GPT-4o.
+Notably, our workflow strictly preserves details outside the edited region.
+In contrast, fine-grained texture of the image corrupt severely after a single step of editing by either Gemini 2.0 Flash or GPT-4o, which is an innate limitation of mask-free methods.
+Moreover, GPT-4o stretches a square input image into a rectangular image without being prompted, leading to inconsistent resolutions.

+We encourage readers with more experience in the baseline methods to independently verify their performance upper-bound.